PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 I. General Conventions
 ===================

+There are general conventions that we used when coding the handshapes.
+Something about the order and organization of these conventions? (change around the order -based on user's needs, what do they need to understand first? what info is more important?
+Group together by same topic - general to specific)
+Do they need subheaders to group them by topic?

+Do the titles of each bullet work?

+- Naming of handshapes:
+    - Names for handshapes typically follow the names given by The Canadian Dictionary of ASL.
+In some cases, there are other possible names for a given handshape that we did not use, even if there are more concise possibilities (e.g. the handshape "bent-extended-V"could have alternatively been labeled "bent-3").

+- Labels for combined handshapes:
+    - All combined handshapes that have been coded involve at least one of either “I” or “Y” and have therefore been listed under one of those baseline handshapes as opposed to any other handshape they may be combined with.

+- Conventions used for labels where multiple derivations from the baseline are involved:
+    - Handshapes are sorted based on the first listed derivation in the label.
+    - The following order was generally followed for consistency: [derivations involving the fingers (flexion, adduction), involving thumb, “combined”, base(s), “index”]
+    - “Offset” is considered a derivation involving the thumb
+    - Derivations “modified”, “closed” and “open” are positioned fitting to the order in which they apply to the base relative to the other derivation.
+For example: for “spread-open-O” the modification “open” applies before the modification “spread”; for “open-O-index”, “open” must go before “index” because “O-index” is essentially the handshape that is being modified.

 - Base >> derived principle
     - For baseline handshapes, pictures and transcriptions should be an exact match.
     - For derived handshapes, the transcriptions will match the conventions below, even if that means the picture isn’t an exact match.
 For example, the convention for thumb abduction for all “extended” handshapes is to have it be fully abducted ({).
 However, the image for “clawed-extended-L” shows a laterally positioned (L) thumb that is not fully abducted.
 The image shows what would have been transcribed as a neutral (<) abduction value, but the transcription uses { as the conventions dictate.
 This discrepancy between images and transcriptions is simply an artifact of the images we had available.